navapbc/template-jekyll-uswds/README.md

 ## Architecture

-This Jekyll  doesn't use a gem-based theme.
+This Jekyll site doesn't use a gem-based theme.
 All assets, layouts, includes, and stylesheets are contained within the repo.

 It also doesn't use the [bundled Sass converter](https://jekyllrb.com/docs/configuration/sass/).
 Any unintentional Sass munging is avoided since all styles are precompiled via [`uswds-compile`](https://github.com/uswds/uswds-compile), USWDS's recommended set of [Gulp](https://gulpjs.com/) functions for copying the static assets and transforming Sass into CSS.